Last Updated on October 28, 2024 by Laila Oliveira

 Finally, whether you choose to settle in Portugal or Italy, you should always take your safety as personal responsibility.
 Avoid walking along dark and unfamiliar routes, especially when alone.
 Also, being aware of your surrounding will go a long way to keep you and your loved ones safe.

-Another note-worthy similarity between these two nations is that both have the Golden Visa program that allows qualified investors to move and stay in either of the countries.
+Another note-worthy similarity between these two nations is that both have the Golden Visa program, which allows qualified investors to move and stay in either of these countries.

 Taxes